jamesrknox/samples/testing/junit/src/site/markdown/index.md

     }
 ```

-## Running this sample from Studio
+# Running this sample from TIBCO StreamBase Studio&trade;

-To run unit test cases from Studio, use the **Run As -> EventFlow Fragment Unit Test** menu :
+Use the **Run As -> Maven install** menu option to build from TIBCO StreamBase Studio&trade; :

 ![RunFromStudio](images/studio.gif)

 Results are displayed in the console and junit windows.

 ## Running this sample from the command line

-To run unit test from the command line ( including from Continuous Integration systems ) use
+Use the [maven](https://maven.apache.org) as **mvn install** to build from the command line or Continuous Integration system :
-[maven](https://maven.apache.org) with the **mvn install** goal :

 ![Terminal](images/maven.gif)